truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateSCALE.md

 {{< include file="/content/_includes/ManualUpdates.md" >}}

+## Update Progress

+When a system update starts, <span class="iconify" data-icon="ic:sharp-system-update-alt" style="font-size:150%;"></span> appears in the toolbar at the top of the UI.
+Click the icon to see the current status of the update and which TrueNAS administrative account initiated the update.

+{{< trueimage src="/images/SCALE/SystemSettings/UpdateStatus.png" alt="Update Status" id="Update Status Example" >}}

 ## Updating Pools

 After updating, you might find that you can update your storage pools and boot-pool to enable new supported and requested features that are not enabled on the pool.